top of page

 her Story

 Dr. Cruise's poetry, reflections, and self-portrait photography have been published in Gumbo Magazine, Remington Review, Gallery & Studio Arts Journal, Sunspot Literary Journal, Kitchen Table Quarterly, Black Minds Mag, the International Women's Writing Guild (IWWG) anthology Heels Into the Soil, and the IWWG Network edition Our Stories, Ourselves: Narratives from Black Women in Africa and America.
-Dr. Cruise has also contributed to blogs for the Black Mental Wellness Corporation, The Healing Collective Global, and Spoken Black Girl.
-She was a Peyton Evans Artist in Residence (PEAR) at the Studios of Key West from December 2021 to January 2022.
+Dr. Cruise has also contributed to blogs for the Black Mental Wellness Corporation, The Healing Collective Global, Spoken Black Girl, and Hallmark Mahagony.
+She was a Peyton Evans Artist in Residence (PEAR) at the Studios of Key West from December 2021 to January 2022 and is a recipient of the 2024 Artist Opportunity Grant from the Arizona Commission on the Arts.

 Dr. Cruise was born in East St. Louis, Illinois.
 She received a Bachelor of Science from the University of Illinois at Urbana-Champaign, a Master of Science degree from Eastern Illinois University, and a Ph.D. from Bowling Green State University.